ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 But doing this will cause the array to be initialized twice, so let's at least *try* to be performant.

 You might now decide to just wrap this in `unsafe` and move on, however, `unsafe` doesn't relax the variable intitialization rules, so we need to look for another solution.
-A short time spent googling will reveal that a std library feature called "MaybeUninit" can be applied as follows but you'll have to hold your nose:
+A short time spent googling will reveal that a std library feature called "MaybeUninit" can be applied as follows but the resulting code has a nasty smell, so you'll have to hold your nose:

 ```
     pub fn rotate_90(&mut self) {